 2. You don’t participate in conversations that are largely negative.

-While others complain about their lives you used to idly nodding, but now you don’t want to be a part of that complaints.
+While others complain about their lives you used to idly nod, but now you don’t want to be a part of those complaints.
 You start to be positive.
 And you want to talk about happiness and positive things in life.

 3. No longer playing peacemaker.

 You used to be a martyr for other people’s wars.
 But now, you don’t feel the need to be the one who has to smooth over any situation that gets out of hand.
 You become someone who enjoys their own peace.

 4. You don’t accept apologies if they’re not followed by action.

 Apologies like: “Sorry if I hurt you”, “Sorry you didn’t get the joke” or “Sorry you’re upset” are apologies you don’t want to accept anymore.
 You want their apologies to be followed by action, but till then, you don’t want to accept them.